JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7918 days**.

-And here is a just a random fact -  **Britons eat over 22,000 tonnes of french fries a week**.
+And here is a just a random fact -  **The average number of pillowcases washed a day at the MGM Grand Hotel in Las Vegas is 15,000**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)